Qualifications and Filing Procedures for Patents

 The U.S. Patent and Trademark Office (USPTO) issues three kinds of patents: utility patents, design patents, and plant patents.
 Utility patents are by far the most common type of patent issues, and may consist of one of the following five categories:

-- a process or method for producing a useful, concrete, and tangible result (e.g., computer software, a new e-business model, a process for manufacturing something previously made by hand)
+- A process or method for producing a useful, concrete, and the tangible result (e.g., computer software, a new e-business model, a process for manufacturing something previously made by hand)

 To qualify, the idea must be:

 - Non-obvious (to someone familiar with the technical field of the invention)